-- Train 1 was shipped to TTCI in Pueblo, CO for dynamic type testing. - COVID-19 related actions continued for the 12th month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - Stadler's manufacturing facility in Salt Lake City continued with two production shifts in order to limit the number of workers per car.
-This is due to the October 2020 outbreak of COVID-19 at that facility. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - Stadler has submitted a request for an 'excusable delay' due to COVID-19.
+- Dynamic type testing commenced on Train 1 at TTCI in Pueblo, CO. - Final inspections took place on Train 2. - Production continued on Trainsets 3 through 12. - COVID-19 related actions continued for the 13th month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - Stadler has submitted multiple requests for 'excusable delays' due to COVID-19.
 The extent of the continuing delay is being evaluated.
-Currently, shipping the first trainset to Pueblo, Colorado for testing has been delayed almost six months to February 2021, and the first trainset to be delivered to Caltrain delayed 3.5 months to the end of June 2021. - Salt Lake City-based 'Type Testing' of Trainset No. 1 is progressing slowly due to COVID-19 travel restrictions.
-Workarounds, including Stadler obtaining emergency visas, have allowed progress in this area.
-Type testing began in mid-November. - Type testing was delayed at the end of November 2020 due to members of the test team quarantining at home per Stadler's coronavirus contact tracing protocol.
-Two members tested positive and completed their quarantine while the others tested negative and were able to return to work. - Stadler's supply chain has been disrupted by two supplier bankruptcies.
+Currently, delivery of the first trainset to Caltrain has been delayed 8.5 months to the November 2021. - Stadler's supply chain has been disrupted by two supplier bankruptcies.
 Replacement suppliers were found, but the delivery schedule was impacted.
 In addition, one of the replacement suppliers is now having financial issues.
 Due to this, Stadler submitted another request for excusable delay in February 2021.
 The extent of the delay is being evaluated.
-The results will likely be a delay in the delivery of all trainsets.

-- Final Design Reviews remain to be completed for three systems.
+The results will likely be a delay in the delivery of all trainsets. - Final Design Reviews remain to be completed for three systems.
 These software-based systems include 'Train Control,' 'Monitoring and Diagnostics,' and 'PTC.'
 For train control and MDS, completion is delayed to February 2021 and must be performed prior to the commencement of Pueblo Type Testing.
-For PTC, completion is anticipated in mid-2021. - First Article Inspections (FAI) continue to have their paperwork formalized and closed out. - 70 car shells have been shipped from Stadler Switzerland, with 55 arriving at Stadler's Salt Lake City facility (15 shells are in transit). - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restriction.
-Audits will commence when sub-suppliers reopen and travel restrictions are lifted. - Stadler's trainset delivery and testing schedule on Caltrain property has been rebaselined.
+For PTC, completion is anticipated in mid-2021. - First Article Inspections (FAI) continue to have their paperwork formalized and closed out. - 74 car shells have been shipped from Stadler Switzerland, with 55 arriving at Stadler's Salt Lake City facility (19 shells are in transit).

+Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restriction.
+Audits will commence when sub-suppliers reopen and travel restrictions are lifted.